 DINER’S CLUB meets approximately once a month from November through April on a rotating basis for dish-to-pass dinners and conversation in members’ homes.
 The groups range in size from six to ten people and are always open to receive new participants.
 Contact Jane Koestler email@example.com or 607-272-6422.

 HOSPITALITY TEAMS.
 Four Hospitality Teams rotate responsibility for all aspects of greeting, ushering, and coffee hour each Sunday.
-For more information or to join a team, contact John Gaines at 898-3943 or email@example.com.
+For more information or to join a team, contact Fred Balfour at firstname.lastname@example.org.

 LABOR DAY UNIRONDACK WEEKEND.
 Enjoy this member-organized, fun-filled weekend in the Adirondacks.
 Share your talents, passions, and expertise!
 Contact Wendy Salomon at 272-1914.